Rogue is under Reconstruction!

 Choose two of your skill proficiencies, or one of your skill proficiencies and your proficiency with thieves’ tools.
 You gain expertise with these skills or thieves’ tools.

-At 7th level, you can choose two more of your proficiencies (in skills or with thieves’ tools) to gain this benefit.
+At 7th level, you can choose two more of your proficiencies (in either skills or with thieves’ tools) to gain this benefit.

 Thieves’ Cant